Tony-xy-Liu/Limes-docs/docs/source/python.rst

     (env)$ pip install limes-inventory

 ..
 Tip::
-    We recommend performing the installation within a virtual environment such as that provided by `venv <https://docs.python.org/3/library/venv.html>`_ or
+    We recommend performing the installation within a virtual environment which can be created by `venv <https://docs.python.org/3/library/venv.html>`_ or
     `conda <https://www.anaconda.com/>`_.